Elevated Hall Responses as Indicators of Edge Reconstruction: Electrical and thermal conductance for edge reconstructed quantum Hall system

-With these different QH edge reconstruction scenarios in mind, we examine the effect of edge reconstruction on the charge and heat conductance in the thermal non-equilibrated or coherent regime, for a six-terminal setup across a QPC (fig.~\ref{fig:multiterminal}) tuned to a fixed point where the individual edge modes can either perfectly transmit or fully back-reflect.
-We consider an edge-reconstructed QH system with bulk filling fraction $\nu_B$, with `$N$' edge modes, comprising `$n_u$' and `$n_d$' number of upstream and downstream modes (both consist of $n_{u/d}^c$ and $n_{u/d}^n$ number of charge and neutral modes), respectively, such that $N = n_d + n_u$.
-We assume that all the charge (neutral) modes have the same velocity, denoted by $v_c(v_n)$.
-The filling fraction discontinuity ($\nu_{i}$) for the $i^{\text{th}}$ upstream/downstream edge, denoted as $ \nu^{i}_{u/d}$, determines the charge conductance $ \nu^{i}_{u/d} (e^{2}/h)$ corresponding to the modes (being 0 for neutral modes).
+\end{widetext} the charge conductance $ \nu^{i}_{u/d} (e^{2}/h)$ corresponding to the modes (being 0 for neutral modes).
 Among `$n_d^{c/n}$' downstream charge/neutral modes, let `$n_{dt}^{c/n}$' represent the modes that are perfectly transmitted through the QPC, while `$n_{ut}^{c/n}$' out of the `$n_u^{c/n}$' upstream charge/neutral modes are perfectly transmitted from the QPC.
 Additionally, let $\nu_{d/u}$ denotes the sum of the filling fraction discontinuities of all downstream/upstream modes, expressed as $\nu_{d/u} = \sum_{i=1}^{n_{d/u}} \nu^{i}_{d/u}$, and $\nu_{dt/ut}$ represents the sum of the filling fraction discontinuities for the downstream/upstream modes that are perfectly transmitted at the QPC, $\nu_{dt/ut} = \sum_{i=1}^{n_{dt/ut}} \nu^{i}_{d/u}$.
 If $\chi_i$ represents the chirality of the $i^{\text{th}}$ mode, with $\chi_i = +1(-1)$ indicating the downstream (upstream) direction, the edge can exhibit a structure consistent with the constraints imposed by the QH bulk: (i) $\sum_i \chi_i \nu_i = \nu_B$ and (ii) $\sum_i\chi_i =C$, where $C=n_d-n_u$ is the central charge, defined as the difference between downstream and upstream modes.
-The bulk filling fraction $\nu_{B}$ and the central charge $C$ determine the topologically dictated charge \cite{shtanko2014nonequilibrium} and heat conductance under the fully equilibrated (incoherent) regime, such that the charge Hall conductance and thermal Hall conductance are given by $\nu_{B}(e^{2}/h)$ and $C(\pi^{2}k^{2}_{B}T/3h)$, respectively.
-It is well known that in the thermal fully equilibrated limit (incoherent limit), the two-terminal heat conductance ($G^Q$) is topologically constrained and is proportional to $|n_{d}-n_{u}|$, while the same for the non-equilibrated limit is $(n_{d}+n_{u})$.
+The bulk filling fraction $\nu_{B}$ and the central charge $C$ determine the topologically dictated charge \cite{shtanko2014nonequilibrium} and heat conductance under the fully equilibrated (incoherent) regime, such that the charge Hall conductance and thermal Hall conductance are given by $\nu_{B}(e^{2}/h)$ and $C(\pi^{2}k^{2}_{B}T/3h)$, respectively (see Appendix~\ref{appA} for detailed derivation).
+It is well known that in the thermal fully equilibrated limit, the two-terminal heat conductance in the ballistic limit ($G^Q$) is topologically constrained and is proportional to $|n_{d}-n_{u}|$, while the same for the non-equilibrated limit is $(n_{d}+n_{u})$.
 Most of the experimental studies of thermal transport in the QH regime have been done within the fully equilibrated limit, with only a few experiments in the thermal non-equilibration limit~\cite{Banerjee2017,Banerjee2018,Anindya2021}.
-It would be interesting to study how thermal conductance, with the reconstructed edge structure, is modified in the presence of finite scattering between the different edge states, which a QPC can achieve.\\ Consider two sources maintained at voltages (temperatures) $V_1 (T_1)$ and $V_2 (T_2)$ (fig.~\ref{fig:multiterminal}) with $V_{1/2} = V \pm \Delta V/2$ and $T_{1/2} = T \pm \Delta T/2$, respectively, where $ V(T)$ denotes the average voltage (temperature) of the system.
-We consider the linear response regime, where both $\Delta V$ and $\Delta T\longrightarrow 0$.
-Probes are placed at points A, B, C, and D (fig.~\ref{fig:multiterminal}) to measure the local voltages and temperatures, denoted as $V_i$ and $T_i$ for $i=3,4,5,6$.
-These quantities are determined by subjecting to the condition that both the particle number density and the total energy density flowing into each probe match those flowing out.
-To evaluate these densities, consider a single chiral edge of a quantum Hall system with filling fraction $\nu$ and edge velocity $v$, emanating from a source maintained at temperature $T$ and potential $V$.
-The corresponding Hamiltonian density is given by
+It would be interesting to study how thermal conductance, with the reconstructed edge structure, is modified in the presence of finite scattering between the different edge states, which a QPC can achieve.